modyo/modyo-docs/docs/en/platform/core/integration.md

 - Signature of the identity provider certificate
 - Name identification format
 - Service callback URL: By default this URL is `account_url/admin/auth/saml/callback`
-- Logo: As in LDAP, this image will be displayed as a service logo next to the service name on the login form.
+- Logo: As in LDAP, this image will be displayed as a service logo next to the service name in the login form.

 ## OAuth2